 Tracking applicants manually can be costly, and take you a lot of time that you can use for other things.
 That’s why an applicant tracking system can be a great tool for recruiters – by automating these processes, recruiters can make informed decisions in a timely manner, although ATS does not remove the human component from hiring.
 Now recruiters can compare candidates to open positions, easily determine channels that are providing the best candidates, and use that intelligence to set reasonable hiring goals.

 There are even more advantages that recruiters will get if they use ATS – they will be able to build a custom workflow for each job opening, stay organized, and, more importantly, they will be able to eliminate redundant tasks along the way.

 How do applicant tracking systems work?

-When a person click “apply for a job”, their resume is automatically going to be scanned by bots.
-There are a few important words that a bot is searching for, so if a person doesn’t have some of these words in a resume, or they have a typo, a bot won’t recognize them as a valuable candidates.
+When a person clicks “apply for a job”, their resume is automatically going to be scanned by bots.
+There are a few important words that a bot is searching for, so if a person doesn’t have some of these words in a resume, or they have a typo, a bot won’t recognize them as valuable candidates.
 Only resumes that bots accept will reach an actual human being.
 However, this system is not fail-safe.
 Some qualified candidates are likely being automatically filtered out of the vetting process by mistake, so both recruiters and candidates have to be careful.
-Applicants should find a way to optimize their resume for applicant tracking systems, while recruiters should choose a tracking system that was proved to be good.
+Applicants should find a way to optimize their resumes for applicant tracking systems, while recruiters should choose a tracking system that was proved to be good.
 If they do so, they will be able to have more productive, fact-based conversations about each candidate, thus reducing the risk of unconscious bias.

 Tracking candidates on social media